Markets

 Bulgaria has taken concrete steps toward Eurozone accession, expected around January 1, 2025, which reinforces BGN’s credibility.

-This peg and board system give the lev a solid position in the European currency ranking 2025, offering both reliability and euro-linked stability.
+This peg and board system give the lev a solid position in the European countries with high currency list, offering both reliability and euro-linked stability.

 Source: Mypivots.com